First Biological Law Second Biological Law Third Biological Law Fourth Biological Law Fifth Biological Law

-If we are in the healing phase and all of sudden encounter a track, either through direct contact or by association, the original conflict is instantly reactivated.
+If we are in the healing phase and suddenly encounter a track, either through direct contact or by association, the original conflict is instantly reactivated.
 Each conflict relapse interrupts and therefore prolongs the healing process – on the correlating organ as well as in the corresponding brain relay – leading to a chronic condition.
 Persistent skin conditions (dermatitis, psoriasis), arthritis, Crohn’s disease, Parkinson’s, “chronic fatigue syndrome” (prolonged vagotonia), or constant low blood pressure are examples of a hanging healing.
 Like with a healing wound that is torn open again and again, with conflict relapses the affected organ heals only very slowly.
 This is why we should try to resolve a conflict as soon as possible.
-NOTE: A new DHS and extreme stress also interrupts healing.
-This includes states of fear and panic.
+NOTE: Being constantly on a conflict track causes a hanging conflict.

-Tracks also have to be taken into consideration when we are dealing with recurring conditions such as recurring colds, skin ashes, diarrhea, hemorrhoids, “infections”, or recurring cancers.
-Returning symptoms are always a sign that certain tracks associated with a particular conflict are still of importance, although the healing phase has been complete.
-At that point, setting on a track caused the Hamer Focus to reappear, which activates a quick replay of the Biological Special Program with the conflict-related healing symptoms, including symptoms of the Epileptoid Crisis (coughing fits, asthma attack, migraine attack) following right away.
+Tracks also have to be taken into consideration when we are dealing with recurring conditions such as recurring colds, skin rashes, diarrhea, hemorrhoids, “infections”, or recurring cancers.
+Returning symptoms (flare-ups) are always a sign that certain tracks associated with a particular conflict are still of importance, although the healing phase has been completed.
+In this case, setting on a track triggers a quick replay of the Biological Special Program with the conflict-related healing symptoms, including symptoms of the Epileptoid Crisis (coughing fits, asthma attack, migraine attack) following right away.
 Based on GNM, so-called “allergies” are therefore always manifestations of tracks.
-NOTE: Dreams can trigger conflict relapses as well.